Gagniuc/PC-World/README.md

 ### TCP port scanner

 The **Scanare porturi** function tested a selected range of TCP ports on one target machine.
 The user entered the target IP address together with the first and last port to be scanned, after which the program attempted connections throughout that range and reported ports that responded.
+Internally, the scanner performs ordinary TCP connection attempts through the VB6 Winsock control.
+For each candidate port, the program assigns the target host and port and calls `Connect`.
+A port is considered open when the Winsock `Connect` event is successfully raised; failed connection attempts are closed and the scan continues with the next port.
+The implementation therefore corresponds to what would now normally be described as a **TCP connect scan**, rather than a raw packet or UDP scanner.
+The scanner also contains a small service identification table.
+When an open port corresponds to a known port number, the result is supplemented with a human readable service name.
+This allowed the output to provide more useful information than the port number alone.
+Unknown open ports were still reported, but without an associated service description.

 <div align="center">